 Personality changes are one of the most prominent symptoms of cat depression.
 Cats who typically have a calm and peaceful temperament might suddenly demonstrate increasingly erratic and aggressive behavior.
 Despite depression being associated with sadness, depressed cats may exhibit more anger.

 Therefore, as a cat owner, you need to know your pet’s normal personality to spot changes when they act with aggression or fear.
 With this, you can get them faster treatment.

-Cats groom and clean themselves by frequently licking their fur coats and using their saliva.
+Cats groom and clean themselves by frequently licking their fur coats and using their saliva and their tongue.
 However, if you notice that your pet is not grooming themselves, it could be a sign of unhappiness and ill health.
 Depressed cats will often have unkempt-looking fur coats.

 Cats are one of the cleanest pets.
 They use a litter box which is usually placed in discreet places.

 However, if your pet suddenly starts urinating or defecating outside of the litter box, this could be an indication of a problem.
 Your cat might start relieving themselves on your carpet, floor, and walls as a call for help.